Opinion | Trump’s biggest argument is failing him. New polls explain why.

 In this false binary, choosing Trump — siding with police — means unfettering police so they can get their “mojo” back.
 Choosing Biden means siding with violence and criminality against police.

-Biden’s real position, of course, is a balance — he favors far-reaching police reform to reign in brutality and eradicate systemic racism while also condemning violence.
+Biden’s real position, of course, is a balance — he favors far-reaching police reform to rein in brutality and eradicate systemic racism while also condemning violence.
 This, he believes, will serve the interests of civic peace — that is, the good of both police and communities.

 Trump’s crude binary doesn’t allow for that balanced position to exist.
-The mental act of favoring far-reaching police reform cannot co-exist with a condemnation of violence.
+The mental act of favoring far-reaching police reform cannot coexist with a condemnation of violence.
 Favoring reform means you must be against police — you want to curb excessive police violence rather than unshackle it — and thus for criminality and violence.

 But the rub is that this balanced position does exist in the minds of countless voters, likely even majorities.